shutupalan/TPNN/README.md

-# TPNN
-A neural net capable of creating coherent sentences and paragraphs.
+# Still in the very early stages of development and research.
+No code available!